mproskura/WeatherProjectBackend/README.md

 * Material UI

 ## Deployment
-Deploy version is available here:
+Deployed version is available here:

 However, if you wanted to deploy your own, following steps are necessary:
  1. Install SQL database compatible with Spring Data.